VIB-PSB/ksrates/doc/source/installation.rst

                 export PATH=$PATH:~/bin

-3. Install I-ADHoRe 3.0 from its GitHub `page <https://github.com/VIB-PSB/i-ADHoRe>`__ (required only for collinearity analysis of genome data).
+3. Install i-ADHoRe 3.0 from its GitHub `page <https://github.com/VIB-PSB/i-ADHoRe>`__ (required only for collinearity analysis of genome data).

 4. Clone the *ksrates* repository from `GitHub <https://github.com/VIB-PSB/ksrates>`__ and install the package and its Python dependencies::